cakedart/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays content of /etc/passwd file
+displays content of two files